Nikola Jokic's Status For Pelicans-Nuggets Game

 Nikola Jokic is listed as probable for Sunday's game between the New Orleans Pelicans and Denver Nuggets.

-The Denver Nuggets are hosting the New Orleans Pelicans on Sunday night, and for thee game they will likely have their best player back in action.
+The Denver Nuggets are hosting the New Orleans Pelicans on Sunday night, and for the game they will likely have their best player back in action.

 2021 NBA MVP Nikola Jokic is listed as probable, and his status for the game can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.